-Bone Densitometry
+Bone Densitometry Testing

-How should I prepare for the procedure?
+How Should I Prepare for the Bone Densitometry Test?

-On the day of the exam, you may eat normally, but do not take calcium supplements for at least 24 hours beforehand.
+On the day of the exam, you may eat normally but do not take calcium supplements for at least 24 hours beforehand.
 Wear loose, comfortable clothing and avoid garments that have zippers, belts, or buttons made of metal.
 Otherwise you may be asked to undress and put on a hospital gown to prevent those items from obstructing the area being examined.

 Inform your physician if you recently had a barium examination such as an upper gastrointestinal (UGI) or barium enema (BE).
 If you have had a recent barium examination, you will need to wait until the material clears your system.
-As with any x-ray examination, women should always inform their physician or the x-ray technologist if there is a possibility they might be pregnant.
+As with any X-ray examination, women should always inform their physician or the X-ray technologist if there is a possibility they might be pregnant.

 During the test, you will lie on a padded scanning table while the imager passes over your body taking measurements.
 It is important you stay as still as possible during the procedure to ensure accurate results.
-The procedure is painless and radiation exposure is minimal – less than one-tenth the dose of a standard chest x-ray.
+The procedure is painless and radiation exposure is minimal – less than one-tenth the dose of a standard chest X-ray.

-The DEXA machine sends a thin, invisible x-ray beam with two distinct energy peaks through your bones.
+The DEXA machine sends a thin, invisible X-ray beam with two distinct energy peaks through your bones.
 One is absorbed mainly by soft tissue and the other by the bone.
 The soft tissue amount can be subtracted from the total, and what remains is the patient’s bone mineral density, or BMD.

 The results of a bone density test are reported as: